jgpai/cloud-services/README.md

 # Reference material

-Check the [API reference](api-reference.md) for advanced experimentation.
+The [API reference](api-reference.md) is available for advanced experimentation.

 # Sponsor